Welcome to Sourcegraph!

 Sourcegraph code search is fast, works across all your repositories at any commit, and has no indexing delay.
 Code search also includes advanced features, including:

 - Commit diff search

 Read the code search documentation to learn more and discover the full feature set.

-Sourcegraph allows you to get code intelligence and code search on code files and code review diffs in your code host and review tool.
+Sourcegraph allows you to get code navigation and code search on code files and code review diffs in your code host and review tool.
 See our integrations documentation to set up Sourcegraph with your tools and roll it out to your entire team.